-- Respiratory distress may or may not look just like adult respiratory distress, presenting with: slowing or increasing respirations accessory muscle use nasal flaring retractions - intercostal or subcostal tachypnea Respiratory distress, presenting with: cyanosis pallor lethargy/listlessness grunting mottling - 2.
-Vital signs vary with age.
+1. 1.
+Respiratory distress may or may not look just like adult respiratory distress, presenting with:

+slowing or increasing respirations cyanosis

+accessory muscle use pallor

+nasal flaring lethargy/listlessness

+retractions - intercostal or subcostal grunting

+tachypnea mottling

+- 2. Vital signs vary with age.
 In general, the younger the patient, the faster the respiratory rate, the faster the heart rate, and the lower the blood pressure.
 In most neonates, blood pressure is difficult to measure and often unreliable in attempts to do so in the field.
 Rather than focus extended time on blood pressure measurements, evaluate perfusion by overall activity level, skin temperature/color, capillary refill (normally < 3 seconds), and muscular tone. - 3.
 Use APGAR scoring at 1 and 5 minutes post-birth, continue every 5 mins if APGAR < 7: